 Throughout his professional career, Woods teed it up on the PGA Tour, expecting to win every single week.
 He didn’t, obviously, but the Hall of Famer is the greatest winner the sport of golf has ever seen.

 Tiger is tied with Sam Snead for the most wins in PGA Tour history (82), and his 15 majors are second to only Jack Nicklaus’ 18.
 He’s also the only golfer in history to hold all four major championship trophies simultaneously.

 Dozens of stats highlight the utter dominance Woods showed during his prime, but this one has to be the best: From 1997-2009, Tiger was a combined 134-under-par in majors.
 Phil Mickelson had the second-best score over that stretch.
 He was 99 over par.

 Injuries derailed what could’ve been an even more impressive career, but we’ll never see another Tiger Woods for as long as we live.

 Woods never looked at the prize money sheet after tournaments

-For a majority of PGA Tour players, the first thing they’ll do after draining a putt on the 72nd hole of a tournament is check out how much money they earned for their finish.
+For most PGA Tour players, the first thing they’ll do after draining a putt on the 72nd hole of a tournament is check out how much money they earned for their finish.
 But not Tiger.

-Speaking recently on the Chasing Majors podcast series, Steve Williams, Woods’ former caddie, said he’s the only player who never even took a glance at his tournament winnings.
+Speaking recently on the Chasing Majors podcast series, Steve Williams, Woods’ former caddie, said he’s the only player who never even glanced at his tournament winnings.
+He explained:

-Woods never looked at the prize money sheet because, in his mind, nothing else matters besides lifting up a trophy at the end of every tournament.
+The now-47-year-old never looked at the prize money sheet because, in his mind, nothing else matters besides lifting a trophy at the end of every tournament.
 Whenever he didn’t win, he wasn’t interested in the consolation prize.

-But considering he racked up more than $120 million in on-course earnings and has a net worth of $800 million as of February 2022 (per Celebrity Net Worth), it makes sense that he didn’t worry too much about modest, six-figure paydays.
+But considering he racked up more than $120 million in on-course earnings and has a net worth of $800 million as of May 2023, according to Celebrity Net Worth, it makes sense that he didn’t worry too much about modest, six-figure paydays.